Hanoi Metro, Vietnam

 SYSTRA will assist with the commissioning, launch and operation of the service and will supervise the construction and manufacture of rolling stock.
 It also provided design studies and assessed bids.

 The metro's infrastructure will include a viaduct, an underground section, stations, a depot and rolling stock maintenance centre and power supply stations.
-The construction of line two will begin in 2011 and is expected to be operational in January 2016.
+The construction of line two began in 2012 and is expected to be operational in 2018.

 Hanoi Metro's routes will include Nam Thang Long to Tran Hung Dao, Nhon to Hanoi station, Cat Linh to Ha Dong and Yen Vien to Ngoc Hoi.